Co-de-iT/GH_ws_IaaC_2016/README.md

 ---

-## workshop material
+## . workshop material

 ### code

-The workshop's code is organized in topic-based folders.
+The workshop code is organized in topic-based folders.
 The current code (and the info in this file) will be updated and integrated as the workshop unfolds.

 ##### WIP
 WIP folder - tentative code and stuff goes here

+### references

+Some bits and hints of reading for both a theoretical and practical contextualization of the computational strategies developed.